-English Mission:
+English Program Mission Statement:

-The English program is designed to graduate students with strong critical thinking and communication skills achieved through the knowledge of the various literary genres, and the relating of the literary texts written by major authors to global, social, cultural and historical contexts in which they were produced using theoretical perspectives.
+The English Program is designed to graduate students with strong critical thinking and communication skills achieved through the rigorous study of the various literary genres, and texts written by major authors.
+By examining the global, social, cultural and historical contexts in which these literary texts were produced and by using different theoretical perspectives, the students gain a broad awareness that assists them in understanding the global society.